U.S. Department of State Seal

 You should make contingency plans for travel in Bangladesh.
 Leave emergency contact information with family members outside of Bangladesh and enroll in the Smart Traveler Enrollment Program (STEP).
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA) and at Ready.gov.
 For more information on disaster preparedness, please visit:

-Fire Safety: Fires in residential and commercial buildings are not uncommon in Bangladesh, and first responders' capacity to control flames is limited.
+Fire Safety: Fires in residential and commercial buildings are common in Bangladesh, and first responders' capacity to control flames is limited.
 Many multi-story residential buildings and shopping malls lack proper fire extinguishers, emergency exits, among other fire safety features.
 Stay aware of your surroundings and emergency exits.

 Women Travelers: See our travel tips for Women Travelers.